-This course is taken for academic credit.
+(3-2-4) This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. An introduction to reading, interpreting, and developing technical drawings, including the principles of drafting and computer-aided design.
 Lab fee.

-This course is only offered at the Texas Department of Criminal Justice campus.
 This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. An introduction to computer-aided drafting.
-Emphasis is placed on setup; creating and modifying geometry; storing and retrieving predefined shapes; placing, rotating, and scaling objects, adding text and dimensions, using layers, coordinate systems, and plot/ print to scale.
+Emphasis is placed on setup; creating and modifying geometry; storing and retrieving predefined shapes; placing, rotating, and scaling objects, adding text and dimensions, using layers, coordinate systems, and plot/print to scale.

 DFTG-1310.
-Specialized Basic Computer Aided Drafting (CAD).
+Specialized Basic Computer Aided Drafting (cad).
 (3 Credits)

-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. A supplemental course to Basic Computer Aided Drafting using an alternative computeraided drafting (CAD) software to create detail and working drawings.
+(3-2-4) This course is taken for academic credit.
+Students will earn an A, B, C, D, F, or W. A supplemental course to Basic Computer Aided Drafting using an alternative computer-aided drafting (CAD) software to create detail and working drawings.

-This course is taken for academic credit.
+(3-2-4) This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. Preparation of architectural drawings for residential structures with emphasis on light frame construction methods, including architectural drafting procedures, practices, terms, and symbols.
 Lab fee.